bosoninfo/Resource_Power-BI-Desktop/Chapter03_Transform-Data-with-the-Power-Query-Editor/README.md

 - There are other transformations for number and date & time columns, you can have a try and play around.
 - Remember to `Close & Apply`, the data will be reloaded to Power BI Desktop.
 There are now 5 columns and 25 rows in the data model.
 - You may save it but you do not necessarily need to.
 We won't be using this later in the course.

+## Filter, set data type, replace values
+In this section, we're going to create a new data model so that we can do some filtering, setting data types and replacing values.